 - After the wings are done, take them immediately out of the air fryer basket.
 Leaving them in there will result in steaming them which will give you a soggy crust!

 Yummmm … see how deliciously crispy they are???
-Serve immediately with your choice of dipping sauce – ketchup, bbq, hot sauce or naked!
-Whatever floats your boat.
+Serve immediately with your choice of dipping sauce - like ranch, ketchup, bbq sauce or hot sauce!

 Air Fryer Panko Chicken Wings